 The E in STEM – Engineering

-“You will use engineering and design processes to build the musical instrument.
-Let’s review the steps.”
+“You will use the engineering design process to build the musical instrument.
+Let’s review the steps.

-Ms. Sneed walks to a table where various materials are displayed.
-“You may use any material on this table to create your instrument: screws of different lengths and widths, toilet paper tubes, straws, craft sticks, rubber bands, string, and tape.
+As she spoke, Ms. Sneed walked to a table where various materials are displayed.
+“Constraints are limitations.
+For this project, you may use any material on this table to create your instrument: screws of different lengths and widths, toilet paper tubes, straws, craft sticks, rubber bands, string, and tape.
+But that’s it.
+Resources for this project are scarce.”

 The M in STEM – Mathematics